meenadeviimuralikumar/meenadeviimuralikumar.github.io/_pages/about.md

 1) conducting human-centered evaluations of learning algorithms and \
 2) investigating if and how the design process can be adapted to face the inherent challenges involved in designing with AI/ML.

+This line of investigation might very well depend on the particular AI/ML algorithm and the domain or context it is applied to.
+Currently, I am pursuing such investigations in the case of detecting hate speech using AI/ML approaches.
+I look forward to exploring other contexts as well.
 I also hold a Master's degree in Informatics from UC Irvine (where I was advised by Dr. Bonnie Nardi and Dr. Matthew Bietz) and a bachelor's degree in Computer Science.
 When I am not doing PhD things, I enjoy reading fiction and cooking.

 ---